Quirpa de tres mujeres

 Quirpa de tres mujeres (Quirpa of three women) is a Venezuelan telenovela produced by Venevisión in 1996, based on the series Las Amazonas written by César Miguel Rondón in 1985.

 Fedra López and Danilo Santos starred as the main protagonists accompanied by Gabriela Spanic, Mónica Rubio, Juan Carlos Vivas as co-protagonists, while Julio Alcázar and Milena Santander starred as antagonists.

 Plot

-Gonzalo Landeata was a rich landowner who suffered a terrible betrayal from Vicente Echeverría who stole his land and his wife thereby making him die in sorrow.
+Gonzalo Landaeta was a rich landowner who suffered a terrible betrayal from Vicente Echeverría who stole his land and his wife thereby making him die in sorrow.
 His three beautiful daughters Manuela, Emiliana and Camila, are filled with a strong passion that Vicente, who has raised them with a firm hand, will ensure that it ends.